moley/pike/README.md

-./gradlew prepareInstallers - prepares all installers for all configured operatingsystems ./gradlew installPike --host=foo - installs pike on this host ./gradlew configure --host=foo starts configuration on this host
+./gradlew prepareInstallers - prepares all installers for all configured operatingsystems ./gradlew installPike --host=foo - installs pike on this host ./gradlew provision --host=foo --env=bar - starts provisioning of one or all environments on this host

 To use pike with vagrant: